 The most interesting development for me is that when you do something outside your comfort zone, it opens doors to doing other new, hard things.
 You’re brave in one way, why not be brave in others?
 It informed the way I write, the way I play music, how I try new things.

 The blog has been a discipline and structure into which to pour and mold my thoughts.
 It’s been a connection to others who still like to read, and who find relevance or resonance in some of my words.
+Or at least want to see my photos.
 That feels good enough for now.

 Last spring I found out Natalie Goldberg was teaching an online writing course.
 I avidly read her books on writing back in the 70s, followed her guidelines in my own practice, and later used them while I led writing workshops for kids.

 Now I had an opportunity to sit at her feet, albeit electronically, and learn directly!
 I was all nerves – could I take the course, think of myself as a Writer, commit to a practice that takes time, energy, thought, dedication, gumption?
 I was electric with anticipation.
 Finally Alan said – there’s energy there, go with it.
 Words to live by.

 I dropped the pretense of cost and time barriers, shoved aside my fears and plunged in.
 The course in part consisted of writing groups in which we (people from around the world) write to prompts.
 We’re told, “go for the jugular,” “strengthen your writing spine,” write with attention to detail, and feel free to “write the worst shit in America.”
 We read aloud to each other without criticism, praise or suggestion, only a “thank you” as a response.
 What a concept!
 I won’t say it made us fearless, but it lessened our hesitation, and over time loosened us up.
 We were in this together.